markallanson/octopus-energy/readme.md

 Dashboard][octo dashboard].

 ### REST Client Wrapper
 The REST client wrapper is a slim shim over the REST API that returns dictionaries as responses.

-This is perfect if you want something quick and dirty.
+Note that you should reference the [Octopus Energy API documentation][octo api] for detailed notes on the API responses
+and specifics around the request parameters.

 ```python
 from octopus_energy import OctopusEnergyRestClient